-At this time of year, assuming you’re in the Northern Hemisphere, you can easily find the legendary Big Dipper asterism, called The Plough by our friends in the UK, now high in the north during the evening hours.
+Tonight, assuming you’re in the Northern Hemisphere, you can easily find the legendary Big Dipper asterism, called The Plough by our friends in the U.K. This familiar star pattern is high in the north during the evening hours in the month of June.

 Less familiar – and tougher to find – is the Little Dipper.
 Here’s how you can find it.